fqqlsun/LEAF_production/docs/user_manual.md

 *  Installation of [Anaconda](https://www.anaconda.com/) and [GEE Python API](https://developers.google.com/earth-engine/tutorials/community/intro-to-python-api-guiattard) on the user's local computer.
 Anaconda is a widely-used Python distribution suitable for most data science applcations.
 * Clone or download the LEAF production tool from GitHub and save it in a dedicated directory on the local computer.

-Go to [Prepare Environment](/docs/prepare_environment.md) to get the detailed information on the steps for fullfilling these prerequisites.
+Go to [Prepare Environment](/docs/prepare_environment.md) to get the detailed steps for fullfilling these prerequisites.

 ## 2. Run LEAF Production Tool from Jupyter Notebook